-The Career Planning Program helps define and explore career options which are compatible with an individual's personal goals, abilities, and interests.
-The program includes two online assessments (Myers-Briggs Type Indicator and the Strong Interest Inventory).
-These on-line tests can be completed at home.
-Once completed an individual career counseling session is required to go over the results.
-There is a fee of \$25.00 to cover the cost of the assessments.
-Call 281-756-3560 or stop by the Career Center in Building A, room 205 to find out more.
+The Career Planning Program helps students define and explore career options which are compatible with an individual's personal goals, abilities, and interests.
+The program includes two online assessments, the Myers-Briggs Type Indicator and the Strong Interest Inventory.
+Once completed, a career counseling session is required to interpret the results.

-Career Assessments
+Other Career Assessments